Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Introduction

-The aim of this paper is not to create the best data-driven weather forecasts, but rather to assess the effect of two possible adaptions of earlier proposed methods, and to disentangle their individual contributions to forecast skill.
-These methods are tested on reanalysis data from the Weatherbench dataset \citep{rasp_weatherbench_2020}.
-This is a dataset specifically designed for benchmarking machine-learning based weather forecasts.
-We use the data at a resolution of up to 1.4 deg, which is higher than in previous studies.
-We assess both medium range forecast skill and long-term stability of forecasts.
+Many of the latest transformer and GNN-based weather predictions models come with high technical and computational demands.
+While these architectures can outperform CNNs, we see a benefit in testing the limits of CNNs with a limited number of parameters, especially for research groups who may not have enough computational capacity to run very large transformer or GNN models.
+Therefore, the aim of this paper is not to create the best data-driven weather forecasts (and indeed we note that there are published architectures that perform more skillful predictions).
+Instead, we present two possible improvements to older CNN-based models, and disentangle their individual contributions to forecast skill.
+The improvements presented here are conceptually simple, and stem from physical reasoning.
+We believe that the experiments presented here will support future development of physics-oriented ML weather prediction models, despite the fact that large GNN and transformer based models currently have superior skill.
+We use a testbed reanalysis data from the WeatherBench dataset \citep{rasp_weatherbench_2020}, at a resolution of up to 1.4$^{\circ}$.
+This is higher than many previous studies which used CNNs.
 Finally, we include an analysis of the events with highest forecast errors.
-These are important from an end-user point of view, and in NWP they have elicited significant attention models.
-The occurrence of unusually bad forecasts (``forecast busts'') in NWP models is connected with certain weather situations \citep{rodwell_characteristics_2013-2,lillo_investigating_2017}, and more generally, different weather situations have different predictability \citep{ferranti_flow-dependent_2015}.
-We analyze whether the worst forecasts of our data-driven forecasts systems are randomly distributed, or, as in NWP, are associated with recurrent weather situations.
+These are important from an end-user point of view, and in NWP models they have elicited significant attention.
+The occurrence of unusually bad forecasts (``forecast busts'') in NWP models is connected with specific weather situations \citep{rodwell_characteristics_2013-2,lillo_investigating_2017}, and more generally, different weather situations have different predictability \citep{ferranti_flow-dependent_2015,matsueda2018estimates}.
+We analyze whether the poorest forecasts of our data-driven forecasts systems are, as in NWP, associated with specific weather situations.